 You can use seeds and nuts to add flavor and texture to savory foods or as salad toppings.
 Seeds and nuts can also serve as emergency snacks, and you can add them to other small pieces of fruits.
 They offer a wide range of nutritional benefits, and you should take them often but moderately.

-You can still take your regular coffee while on the Whole30 program, but you have to limit your consumption.
-You can take black coffee alone or mix it with Whole30-compliant creamers.
+You can still take your regular coffee while on the Whole30 program, but you have to limit your consumption. and You can take black coffee alone or mix it with Whole30-compliant creamers.
 You should avoid sugars and sweeteners.

 Certain Pantry Staples